Let’s Agree to Disagree

 “Diplomacy is the art of telling people to go to hell in such a way that they ask for directions.” - Winston Churchill

-in Creative Writers and in 3 more groups
+in Engaged Readers and in 1 more group

 Articles from Zacharias 🐝 Voulgaris